soumaiabouh/smart-grid-privacy-enhancing-system/m5/Prototype.md

 The Meter Data Management System (MDMS) serves as a key interface for companies utilizing our software.
 It ensures that the data accessible to these companies is aggregated and anonymized, enhancing user privacy.
 The MDMS comprises two primary components: the MDMS User Interface (UI) and the MDMS database.

 #### 3.4.1 MDMS Manager
+The MdmsManager class is essential in managing and analyzing data within the MDMS.
+It is specifically designed to handle the secure storage, retrieval, and processing of aggregated data from the smart meters.

+**Key features of the MdmsManager class include:**
+- **RSA Encryption**: It generates an RSA key pair to encrypt and decrypt data securely.
+This ensures that only authorized systems can access the sensitive data.
+- **MongoDB Integration**: The class connects to a MongoDB database, where it stores all encrypted data.
+This setup facilitates efficient data management and enhances system scalability.
+- **Data Processing**: It offers several methods to decrypt data, send data securely to the MDMS, calculate total energy consumption for individual meters, and aggregate neighborhood consumption data.
+- **Graphical Representation**: The class can generate graphs using matplotlib to visually display daily energy consumption, aiding in analysis and reporting.

+We provide below more details regarding the implementation of the MDMS Manager within our system.

 <p align="center">
   <img src="images/mdms-manager-class.JPG" width=500px />